swissup/swissup.github.io/m2/extensions/ajaxpro/index.md

 ![Validation](/images/m2/ajaxpro/usage-validation.gif)

- * Show product popup for product with options - Для продуктів з опціями показуватиметься попап в якому без переходу на сторінку продукту можна вибрати опції і добавити продукт в корзину
+ * Show product popup for a product with options - For products with options, a popup will be displayed in which, without going to the product page you can select options and add the product to the cart

   > опція Validation має бути вимкнута.
 ![Product popup](/images/m2/ajaxpro/usage-compare.gif)

- * Quick View - Добавляє можливість переглянути форму продукта в окремому попап вікні (і добавити в корзину продукт) клацнувши по спеціальному елементу
+ * Quick View - Adds the ability to view the product form in a separate pop-up window (and add the product to the cart) by clicking on a special graphical item

  ![Quick View](/images/m2/ajaxpro/quick-view.png)

- * Apply custom patch for Product List Block Url(s) - It can help if your addToCartUrl lost options=cart suffix for product with options.
-Experimental вмикати лише якщо "Show product popup for product with options" не працює з коробки, якщо не допомагає і це звертатись в support.
+ * Apply custom patch for Product List Block Url(s) - It can help if your addToCartUrl lost options=cart suffix for a product with options.
+The experimental option enables only if the option "Show product popup for a product with options" doesn't work properly.